Combinatorial model categories are equivalent to presentable quasicategories

-\spshabuse \proclaim Remark. \vspshdef\ contains a considerable abuse of notation: the category $@CombModCat$ is supposed to have combinatorial model categories as objects, which is not possible since combinatorial model categories of simplicial presheaves have a proper class of objects.
-However, we only need the functor $"sPSh$ to construct the functor $"MInd$ (\vmindlarge), itself used to construct the functor $"MInd_ν$ (\vmindsmall) landing in ^{miniature model categories} (^!{miniature model category}), which do form a relative category.
+\proclaim Remark. ^^={abuse} ^!{sPSh on functors} contains a considerable abuse of notation: the category $@CombModCat$ is supposed to have combinatorial model categories as objects, which is not possible since combinatorial model categories of simplicial presheaves have a proper class of objects.
+However, we only need the functor $"sPSh$ to construct the functor $"MInd$ (^!{MInd}), itself used to construct the functor $"MInd_ν$ (^!{smaller MInd}) landing in ^{miniature model categories} (^!{miniature model category}), which do form a relative category.
 Thus, the functor $"MInd_ν$ is well-defined and the abuse of notation is harmless.

 We now introduce the small model category $"MInd(λ,C)$, which models the homotopy $λ$-ind-completion $\Ind^λ C$ of a small relative category~$C$.
 The 1-categorical construction that we imitate here presents $\Ind^λ C$ by the category of functors $C^@op→@Set$ that preserve $λ$-small limits, provided that $C$ admits $λ$-small colimits.
 The latter category can be encoded in turn as the reflective localization of the category of functors $C^@op→@Set$ at morphisms of the form $\colim_I "Y∘D → "Y(\colim_I D)$ for small diagrams $D:I→C$.
 In the model-categorical setting, reflective localizations become left Bousfield localizations and we use quasicategories to define the class of localizing morphisms to avoid developing the relevant machinery of homotopy colimits directly for relative categories.